-What began as a hobby evolved into a lifelong passion—storytelling has been Majd’s form of expression for as long as he can remember.
+What began as a hobby evolved into a lifelong passion—storytelling has been Majd’s way of expression for as long as he can remember.
 Born and raised in the suburbs of Kuwait, his early dreams bounced between becoming a professional football player and a filmmaker.
-As a child, he explored various creative outlets, from painting and music production to video editing, but one passion carried over: filmmaking.
+As a child, he explored many creative outlets, from painting and music production to video editing, but one passion endured: filmmaking.

 Following graduation, Majd joined the award-winning Detroit-based production house WTP Pictures as an assistant to Jesse Ford.
 There, he worked as a key PA on set and cut commercials in the post-production department.
 During his time at WTP, he collaborated with directors such as Sean King O’Grady, Arturo Perez Jr. & Samantha Jayne, Imanol Luis de Lara, and Anthony Earnest Garth, gaining experience across a wide range of productions.

-After his time at WTP Pictures, Majd returned to Kuwait, where he spent two years working as a senior video editor and videographer for the American University of the Middle East (AUM).
-In this role, he led the creation of branded video content for the university’s marketing department, overseeing production with a combined annual budget of over $30 million.
+After WTP, Majd returned to Kuwait, where he spent two years as a senior video editor and videographer for the American University of the Middle East (AUM), leading the creation of branded content for the university’s marketing department.

-After two years at AUM, Majd returned to the U.S. and launched his own wedding film production company, Modern Weddings Co., based in Dearborn, Michigan.
-In addition to running his company, he currently works as a freelance film and commercial director and editor, bringing a cinematic edge and emotional depth to every project he takes on.
+Now back in the U.S., Majd works as a freelance film and commercial director and editor, bringing cinematic edge and emotional depth to every project he takes on.

 He is always open to inquiries or a friendly chat—he loves connecting with fellow artists and passionate filmmakers to talk craft, story, and the power of visual media.